Skip to content

 Queue #1

-Executes tasks from Sync API functions ← Same as Left 1 Scale when needing to increase Sync API concurrency
+Executes function tasks from synchronously executed function APIs ← Same as left 1 Scale when needing to increase concurrency of synchronously executed function APIs

 worker-2